Filing A Homeowners Insurance Claim After A Natural Disaster

 The first thing you should do if you’re looking to file a claim is contact your insurance carrier.
 You can contact your mortgage servicer and they should be able to help you find the information regarding your insurance carrier if you are unsure about that information.

-If you are a Quicken Loans client, you can find that information by signing into your Rocket Account.
+If you are a Rocket Mortgage client, you can find that information by signing into your Rocket Account.

 Your insurance company will send an adjuster out to get their estimate of how much it will cost to repair the damage, which will determine how much they pay.